abdulrehmankhalid906/realtime_sales/README.md

  - Some of the design and charts design.

 # Important:
+- 05/19/2025: Just changed the AI-Model GPT to Mistral.
-- I have implemented the OpenAi recommendation but due to the paid api's keys i was not ablt to check the expected result.
+- 05/18/2025: I have implemented the OpenAi recommendation but due to the paid api's keys i was not ablt to check the expected result.
 The Weather api is integrated and working fine.

 # APi Endpoints:
 - (POST) http://localhost/realtime_sale/index?route=orders   //for Order